 A restaurant owner in Salt Lake City, Utah got real high and mighty about a man smoking a cigarette too close to his establishment and decided to do something about it that he immediately regretted.

-Alex Jamison, who owns the restaurant Jon Bird and another man were apparently smoking too close to, confronted the smokers with a fire extinguisher after asking them several times to move away from his restaurant while smoking.
+Alex Jamison, who owns the restaurant Jon Bird and another man were apparently smoking near, confronted the smokers with a fire extinguisher after asking them several times to move away from his restaurant while smoking.
 The smokers contended that they were 25 feet from the entrance to the restaurant and thus in accordance with local laws regarding smoking.
 Jamison, meanwhile, claimed that the restaurant’s patio counted in that consideration and that the men were not in compliance.

 Then, instead of doing anything even remotely reasonable, Jamison grabbed a fire extinguisher and sprayed Bird in the face with it.
 A woman standing by caught it on video.